solana-developers/solana-cookbook/docs/gaming/game-examples.md

       content: A list of open source games on Solana with tutorials to get you started.
   - - meta
     - name: og:description
-      content: A list of open source games with tutorials to get you started.
+      content: A list of open source games on Solana with tutorials to get you started.
   - - meta
     - name: og:image
       content: https://solanacookbook.com/cookbook-sharing-card.png